ericyd/loop-supreme/roadmap.md

 - [ ] show alert if track latency cannot be detected, or if it seems wildly out of the norm (~100ms +/ 20ms ???).
 Consider adding a "custom latency" input option???
 - [x] remove useInterval hook (not used)
 - [x] investigate network calls to workers. https://github.com/ericyd/loop-supreme/pull/21
+- [ ] keyboard bindings should respect certain boundaries.
+For example, renaming tracks causes all sorts of things to fire, e.g. `a`, `m`, `r`, `c` all do things that probably shouldn't happen.
+Maybe this should/could be a global thing?
+Always check for event target types.

 ## Design